brycewray/hugo-site/content/posts/2022/05/fun-with-feeds/index.md

 #initTextEditor: iA Writer
 ---

+**Note, 2022-10-18**: Starting 2022-10-17, this specific page began getting an unusual amount of traffic from Europe via the Google search engine, but I haven't been able to figure out why.
+If anyone is willing to [let me know](/contact/) what happened to cause this so I could satisfy my curiosity, I'd be very grateful!
+{.yellowBox}

 If you're not already using a [feed reader app](https://en.wikipedia.org/wiki/RSS), you should start.

 Blow off the people telling you it's old technology.
 So are doorknobs, radios, and commodes.
 Somehow, I suspect you still use all three, and many other things that are equally Tried And True.